sytheguy/alx-low_level_programming/0x09-static_libraries/README.md

-This is a static library readme
+This is the static Readme